How Obamacare Affects Unemployed Wyoming Residents

 Learn where Wyoming residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Four things Wyoming residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Five things Wyoming residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.

 Six things Wyoming sole proprietors and independent contractors should know about health insurance under the Affordable Care Act (Obamacare).